HyperHDG/HyperHDG/python/README.md

   source tree (header include-dirs, nanobind from its submodule) or an install prefix (`find_package(HyperHDG CONFIG)`, linking `HyperHDG::HyperHDG`).
 Default: the source tree this file lives in.
+- nanobind with an *installed* HyperHDG: the generated project uses `find_package(nanobind CONFIG)`; if the python `nanobind` package is importable in the running interpreter (`pip install nanobind`), its bundled cmake config is injected via `-Dnanobind_DIR` automatically, so no system-wide nanobind is needed.

 One caveat inherent to CPython: extension modules cannot be re-initialized in a process, so recompiling *different* code under an already-imported module name needs a new `NB_MODULE`